espruino/BangleApps/apps/widbata/README.md

 # Battery Level Widget (Themed)

-Show the current battery level status in the top right using the clocks colour theme
+Shows the current battery level status in the top right using the clocks colour theme

 * Works with Bangle 2
 * Simple design, no settings